Code: Variable-length codes

 In this section, we consider codes that encode each source (clear text) character by a code word from some dictionary, and concatenation of such code words give us an encoded string.
 Variable-length codes are especially useful when clear text characters have different probabilities; see also entropy encoding.

 A prefix code is a code with the "prefix property": there is no valid code word in the system that is a prefix (start) of any other valid code word in the set.
 Huffman coding is the most known algorithm for deriving prefix codes.
 Prefix codes are widely referred to as "Huffman codes" even when the code was not produced by a Huffman algorithm.
-Other examples of prefix codes are country calling codes, the country and publisher parts of ISBNs, and the Secondary Synchronization Codes used in the UMTS WCDMA 3G Wireless Standard.
+Other examples of prefix codes are telephone country codes, the country and publisher parts of ISBNs, and the Secondary Synchronization Codes used in the UMTS WCDMA 3G Wireless Standard.

 Kraft's inequality characterizes the sets of codeword lengths that are possible in a prefix code.
 Virtually any uniquely decodable one-to-many code, not necessarily a prefix one, must satisfy Kraft's inequality.

 Error-correcting codes

 Codes may also be used to represent data in a way more resistant to errors in transmission or storage.
 This so-called error-correcting code works by including carefully crafted redundancy with the stored (or transmitted) data.
-Examples include Hamming codes, Reed–Solomon, Reed–Muller, Walsh–Hadamard, Bose–Chaudhuri–Hochquenghem, Turbo, Golay, Goppa, low-density parity-check codes, and space–time codes.
+Examples include Hamming codes, Reed–Solomon, Reed–Muller, Walsh–Hadamard, Bose–Chaudhuri–Hochquenghem, Turbo, Golay, algebraic geometry codes, low-density parity-check codes, and space–time codes.

 Error detecting codes can be optimised to detect burst errors, or random errors.